Did you know that Christy Frikken and Sarah Smith turned an old table last weekend?

 The event actually took place, even though the weather forecast was not good at all, and the weather situation eventually did not turn not much different than the forecast.
 However, a handful of teams tried to beat the weather and completed up to two rounds on the SCSL meet weekend.

-Three of the four Rhythm members had slots as player coaches, and... (more)
+Three of the four Rhythm members had slots as player coaches, and team videographer Thad Parker was filming the only AAA Class team,... (more)